-Webpage loading time is between 1 and 2 seconds for most countries using xDSL technology with only Ireland as the exception, exhibiting a loading time of 2.92 seconds.
+Webpage loading time is between 1 and 3 seconds for most countries using xDSL technology with Ireland as the sole exception (as was the case during the previous testing period), exhibiting a loading time of 3.58 seconds.
 Loading times are consistently below 1 second for countries making use of Cable and FTTx technologies.
+Some exceptions include Lithuania and Slovenia for FTTx technology as well as Spain and Malta for cable technology.
+Poland's loading times also exceed 1 second for both FTTx and cable technologies.

-Countries that exhibited a very good actual download throughput performance also display good webpage loading times, a fact made clear with the lower average loading times for cable and FTTx technologies.
+Countries that exhibited excellent actual download throughput also display low webpage loading times, a fact made clear with the lower average loading times for cable and FTTx technologies.
 However, web browsing speed does not improve proportionately with download throughput.
 This is because webpage loading time is not just a function of line speed, but also latency, and for services offering 10Mbps download speed or more, latency dominates web browsing performance.
-This can be seen through the average webpage loading time for cable and FTTx technologies being almost identical.
-The average loading time for cable based services is slightly higher than FTTx as well, as is the case with latency.
-All technologies have shown a small improvement in their average performances since March 2012.
+This can be seen through the average webpage loading times of cable and FTTx technologies being almost identical.
+The average loading time for cable based services is slightly higher than FTTx as well, although the difference is negligible.
+All access technologies have shown a small increase in their average performances since October 2013.

-Some exceptions to the above exist where countries with relatively high latencies exhibit lower loading times compared to other countries, such as Malta, which demonstrated higher latency than most other countries offering xDSL services but shows one of the lowest loading times.
-The opposite may also occur, with countries showing lower latency also displaying higher loading times e.g. cable services in Poland.
-This implies the connectivity to our test websites to the Maltese ISPs is better than to our measurement servers and vice versa in the case of Poland.
+Some exceptions to the above exist where countries with relatively high latency exhibit lower loading times compared to other countries.
+For example, Portugal, which demonstrated a very high latency for FTTx services also reports one of the lowest loading times.
+The opposite may also occur, with countries showing lower latency also displaying higher loading times, such as FTTx services in Norway and Bulgaria.
+This implies the connectivity between our test websites and the Portuguese ISPs is better than to our measurement servers, and the opposite is true in the case of Norway and Bulgaria.

-Figure EU.2-25: Webpage Loading Time of xDSL technology during peak periods, by country
+$Figure\ EU.
+2-25: We bpage\ Loading\ Time\ of\ xDSL\ technology\ during\ peak\ periods,\ by\ country$